Marita Cheng

-Marita Cheng (born 5 March 1989) is the founder of Robogals.
+Marita Cheng (born 5 March 1989) is the founder of Robogals and co-founder of other companies.
 She was named the 2012 Young Australian of the Year.
-She is the founder and current CEO of Aubot, a start-up robotics company.
-She co-founded Aipoly, an app to assist blind people to recognise objects using their mobile phones.
-She was named as one of the World's Top 50 women in Technology by Forbes in 2018 and was recognized on the Forbes 30 Under 30 list in 2016.
-On 9 June 2019, Cheng was appointed a member of the Order of Australia for significant service to science and technology, particularly to robotics.
+She was named as one of the World's Top 50 women in Technology by Forbes in 2018 and was recognised on the Forbes 30 Under 30 list in 2016.
+In 2019, Cheng was appointed a member of the Order of Australia for significant service to science and technology, particularly to robotics.

-Early life
+Early life and education

-Cheng was raised by her mother, a single parent who worked as a hotel room cleaner, in a housing commission apartment in Queensland, Australia.
+Marita Cheng was born on 5 March 1989 in Cairns, north Queensland.
+She was raised by her mother, a single parent who worked as a hotel room cleaner, in a housing commission apartment in Queensland, Australia.

+In 2007, while at university, Cheng founded Nudge, a company which provided reminders by phone or text message to help people manage their prescription drug schedules.
+She won a prize for the best undergraduate business at the University of Melbourne and then recruited friends to start designing workshops to teach girls about robotics.
+Cheng later graduated with a Bachelor of Engineering in mechatronics and a Bachelor of Computer Science.